-If the easy entry and exit feature is enabled, this feature automatically moves the driver's seat rearward 2 inches (5 centimeters) when the transmission selector lever is in position ${\bf P}$ and the key is removed from the ignition.
+If you enable the easy entry and exit feature, it automatically moves the driver's seat 2 inches (5 centimeters) rearward when the transmission is in park (P) and the key is removed from the ignition.

-If the seat is located less than 2 inches (5 centimeters) from the rear of the seat track, the seat travel will be less than 2 inches (5 centimeters) rearward.
+Note: If the seat is located less than 2 inches (5 centimeters) from the rear of the seat track, the seat travel will be less than 2 inches (5 centimeters) rearward.